The Resistance Turns Its Focus to 2018

 Activists are taking the hint.
 Indivisible, one of the biggest and best-organized groups in the so-called Resistance, announced on Thursday a new plan to transform their well-trained network of anti-Trump advocates into a standing army of volunteers for the 2018 midterms.
 Their new electoral handbook, Indivisible 435, provides guidelines on how to endorse a candidate and how to help with voter registration.
 The aim, organizers say, is to transform the oppositional energy that helped defeat the push to repeal the Affordable Care Act (ACA) into a surge of positive momentum going into the 2018 midterms.

-“The goal is always to provide that really localized, strategic advice so that our groups can mirror this scale everywhere,” says Maria Urbino, political director of Indivisible.
+“The goal is always to provide that really localized, strategic advice so that our groups can mirror this scale everywhere,” says Maria Urbina, political director of Indivisible.
 “So regardless of what turf they’re in, they can use these tools.”

 There are more than 6,000 Indivisible groups nationwide, with at least two in every congressional district.
 That means progressive congressional candidates will go into 2018 with at least two well-organized networks of possible volunteers to seek out and tap into.
 So far, Indivisible is the biggest Resistance group to target all 435 congressional districts instead of picking and choosing winnable races.
 Its transition from activist group to political machine has already begun: candidates who had started as Indivisible members ran in and won tough local races in Michigan, Connecticut and Virginia.

 Indivisible was largely responsible for the well-organized opposition to ACA repeal, which resulted in furious town halls and embarrassing optics for GOP legislators.
 While GOP representatives could (and did) avoid their angry constituents during the health care debate, it’s a lot harder to hide when you’re running for re-election.
-Urbino won’t comment on whether Indivisible plans to continue its heckling spree, saying only that “we are holding members accountable.”
+Urbina won’t comment on whether Indivisible plans to continue its heckling spree, saying only that “we are holding members accountable.”

 Indivisible is hardly the only group attempting to turn activism into votes.
 The Women’s Convention in October, organized by the same activists that planned January’s Women’s March, featured detailed training sessions to coach people how to get out the vote and run for office.
 Immigration-rights advocates spent the weekend canvassing for local candidates in Virginia.
 Organizers hope that if they can turn the wave of anti-Trump activism into voters and door-knockers, they can rebuild the progressive bench.